-Throughout the evolution of media on the internet, there's been a constant struggle between design that provides the best monetization of articles and design that offers the best user experience.
-It's what has spurned the adoption of ad-blockers from the user perspective, and crazy 40-page slideshows on the publisher end.
+Throughout the evolution of media on the internet, there's been a constant struggle between design that provides the best monetization of articles, and design that offers the best user experience.
+It's what has driven the adoption of ad-blockers from the perspective of users, and the promotion of crazy 40-page slideshows from publishers.

 The early days of the internet were dominated by web pages.
 They had a finite beginning and a finite ending.
 But social networks like Facebook and Twitter have shifted the way people interact with the internet by providing content in a waterfall feed where you can spend five minutes or five hours consuming content.

 Media has always hit a bit of a snag with respect to this style of content delivery for a number of reasons.
 How do we track pageviews?
 How do we serve enough ads to keep the doors open?

 While these are partially technical hurdles, they also require a bit of a philosophy change in the minds of media professionals.
 We can no longer debate whether we should switch to an endless scroll feed.
 We need to treat it as critical to our success.
 User retention hinges on the ability of your audience to binge content beyond what brought them to your site in the first place.

 RebelMouse supports an infinite scroll feed of content that is mobile-friendly by using expandable posts.
 This way, your users don't have to scroll endlessly just to get to the content they would like to read.
 They can read the part of the post that is "before the jump," but instead of jumping to a new page, the story expands upon click to show the rest of the post.